isofit/isofit/docs/source/custom/data.rst

     sixs = /Users/[user]/dev/test/sixs
     modtran = /Users/[user]/dev/test/modtran

-The :code:`DEFAULT` section is still instantiated, but now there's a `:code:test` section with a different :code:`data` path than the default.
+The ``DEFAULT`` section is still instantiated, but now there's a ``test`` section with a different ``data`` path than the default.
-Also note the default :code:`examples` is different -- this is because the above examples changed it in the default INI, which is still read if available.
+Also note the default ``examples`` is different -- this is because the above examples changed it in the default INI, which is still read if available.

-Additionally, these paths may be used in command-line arguments via the :code:`isofit path` command.
+Additionally, these paths may be used in command-line arguments via the ``isofit path`` command.
 For example:

 .. code-block::